Space-time structure of 3+1D color fields in high energy nuclear collisions: Numerical results and comparisons to 3+1D simulations

 We primarily focus our attention on coherent color fields $\xi=2 R$ for which the nuclear model used for analytical calculations and simulations is identical.
 Since we are interested in late times, where in the boost-invariant limit the transverse pressure per unit rapidity $\tau p_{T}(\tau)$ becomes independent of the proper-time $\tau$, we scale the transverse pressure in Fig.~\ref{fig:MC_vs_full3Dsimulations} with proper time $\tau$ to eliminate the leading time dependence.
 Numerical results in the dilute approximation are evaluated at $m \tau = 8$, while the 3+1D simulations are evaluated at $g^2 \mu \tau = 2$ for $g^2 \mu R = 1/2, 1$ and all values of $g^2 \mu / m$, whereas for $g^2 \mu R = 1/8, 1/4$ we set $g^2 \mu \tau = 1$ for all $g^2 \mu / m$, except for $g^2 \mu / m = 2$, $g^2 \mu R = 1/4$ where we use $g^2 \mu \tau = 2$.\footnote{Note that for a proper comparison, we interpolate data on the $(t,z)$ grids of the 3+1D simulations before switching to $(\tau, \eta)$ coordinates.
 To reduce statistical fluctuations, we use rapidity bins of width $\Delta \eta = 0.2$.} Before discussing the results of our weak field approximation, we emphasize that the results of the two different 3+1D classical Yang-Mills implementations~(3+1D CYM~\cite{Schlichting:2020wrv} and 3+1D CPIC~\cite{Ipp:2017lho, Ipp:2018hai}) are in excellent agreement with each other.
 We find that, as per our expectation, the analytical calculation works remarkably well in the dilute limit $g^2\mu/m=0.5$ as seen from the left panel of Fig.~\ref{fig:MC_vs_full3Dsimulations}.
-By increasing the non-linearity of the model $g^2\mu/m\geq1$, we find that the analytical results in the dilute limit overestimate the transverse pressure; nevertheless the rapidity profiles are still reproduced rather well and the flattening of the rapidity profiles with increasing $g^2\mu/m$ is correctly predicted by the (semi-)analytic calculation.
-It is further interesting to note that the ratio of the analytical to that of the simulation results are roughly the same for different thicknesses of the colliding nuclei, which suggests that the non-linearity could effectively be introduced by re-scaling the pressure profile.
+By increasing the non-linearity of the model $g^2\mu/m\geq1$, we find that the analytical results in the dilute limit overestimate the transverse pressure; nevertheless the rapidity profiles are still reproduced rather well and the flattening of the rapidity profiles with increasing $g^2\mu/m$ is correctly predicted by the (semi-)analytic calculation.\footnote{It should be noted that we use the dimensionless length scale $g^2 \mu R$ for the sake of comparing the weak field approximation to our non-perturbative simulations.
+However in the dilute limit, $g^2 \mu R$ is in fact not a particularly useful scale, because $g^2 \mu$ only enters as an overall normalization factor of $T^{\mu\nu}$.
+The more appropriate length scale is given by $m R$, i.e.~when $mR$ and $m/\Lambda$ are fixed, the shape of the rapidity profile does not change with the non-linearity parameter $g^2 \mu /m$.
+The widening of the dilute rapidity profiles in Fig.~\mbox{\ref{fig:MC_vs_full3Dsimulations}} for fixed $g^2 \mu R$ and increasing $g^2 \mu / m$ should be interpreted as widening due to varying $m R$.} It is further interesting to note that the ratio of the analytical to that of the simulation results are roughly the same for different thicknesses of the colliding nuclei, which suggests that the non-linearity could effectively be introduced by re-scaling the pressure profile.
 Besides the significantly smaller computational cost, another enormous benefit of the semi-analytic calculation is that it is not bounded by lattice size, and therefore, we are able to perform computations at larger rapidities, as is clearly visible from Fig.~\ref{fig:MC_vs_full3Dsimulations}.